JeremyCade/jeremycade.github.io/_posts/2017-05-22-alt-net-is-my-modus-operandi.md

 categories: netcore
 ---

 I write software with C# in a Text Editor on Mac OS.
-No Visual Studio.

 The software I build is small, modular and self-contained.
-No monoliths.

-All SCM is via the command line, using the tools the way they were designed.
+All SCM is via the commandline, using the tools the way they were designed.

-Continuous Integration runs on Windows Server and Ubuntu, and the builds are well defined in code, that is checked in with the repository.
-No XML in sight.
+Continuous Integration builds run on Windows Server and Ubuntu.

-Deployment targets (Windows Server, Ubuntu, Docker Containers, App Service) are defined and managed with code.
+My Deployment targets (Windows Server, Ubuntu, Docker Containers, App Service) are defined and managed with code.

 ALMOST everything I use is Open Source (to varying degrees).